 Upgrading your home’s electrical service might sound like a major project, but it’s one of the most practical investments you can make for a modern home.
 Think of it as expanding the electrical highway that leads to your house.
 A 200-amp service allows more power to flow in safely, which is essential as our homes become smarter and more electrified.
 Many older homes in our area were built with 60 or 100-amp panels, which simply can’t keep up with today’s demands.
 An upgrade ensures your home is safer, more efficient, and ready for whatever the future holds, from a new home office to the latest smart appliances.
 It’s a foundational improvement that supports your lifestyle and protects your home’s value for years to come.

-Powering Your EV Charger or Hot Tub
+Power Your New EV Charger or Hot Tub

 If you’re dreaming of adding a hot tub to your backyard or an electric vehicle charger in your garage, a 200-amp service is often a necessity, not just a nice-to-have.
 These high-power items draw a significant amount of electricity, and an older, smaller panel can’t handle the load safely.
 An upgrade provides the capacity needed to run these additions without tripping breakers or overloading your system.
 It’s about making sure your home’s electrical system can safely support your lifestyle and all the modern conveniences you want to enjoy.
 By planning for these additions with a service upgrade, you ensure you have the power you need, right when you need it.